tyalt1/elixir_rebar_example/README.md

 ## Build

 ```
 With Erlang/Elixir installed.
-Must have rebar in path.
+Must have rebar3 in path or installed.
 $ make

 With docker installed.
 Uses elixir docker container.
 $ make docker
-# cd /code
 # make
 ```